-The East Norwich development represents a transformative opportunity for regeneration of the east Norwich area and the wider city.
-It is an ambitious project to create a sustainable new urban quarter for the city, supported by the preparation of a joined-up development masterplan for East Norwich and a commitment to substantial future investment.
+The east Norwich development represents a transformative opportunity for regeneration of this area and the wider city.
+It is an ambitious project to create a sustainable new urban quarter for the city, supported by the preparation of a joined-up development masterplan for east Norwich and a commitment to substantial future investment.
 The development of the masterplan is one of the eight projects funded by the Towns Fund.

 The masterplan will take approximately 12 months to complete.
 Whilst some sites are likely to come forward sooner than others, it will take many years for all of the sites to come forward and be developed.

 Consultants Avison Young, Allies and Morrison, Hydrock and RPS have been working on producing the masterplan for the area, which is being steered by the East Norwich Partnership (ENP) – a public-private body composed of a number of key stakeholders.
 The work is being funded from a mixture of Town Deal funding from the government, as well as public and private funding from members of the partnership.

 East Norwich masterplan – the story so far